Choosing the Right Grommet

 Why Choose Grommets?

 The small but mighty grommet is a piece of hardware used to reinforce holes in fabric.
-Grommets are paired with coinciding washers that engage with each other on either side of the fabric (sold in sets through Trivantage®).
+Grommets are attached to fabric with both precision and force, achieved by using a hole punch & hammer, or specialized tools and setting dies.
+Grommets are often sold in sets, paired with coinciding washers that "sandwich" your fabric, engaging with each other only upon hammer blow or extreme pressure.

 Interested in becoming a Trivantage customer?